CypherCrow/Tecquetta/README.md

 - A dedicated service for businesses to create their own Tecquetta site, like how WordPress provides its users to create their own websites
 - Uploading/deleting/editing documents
 - Images of forms to be displayed on the form cards
+- Authorization Code Grant feature to be officially implemented

 ## Installation